Johann Matthias Gesner

 Johann Matthias Gesner (9 April 1691 – 3 August 1761) was a German classical scholar and schoolmaster.

 Life

-He was born at Roth an der Rednitz near Ansbach.
+He was born at Roth an der Rednitz near Ansbach in the Principality of Ansbach.
 His father, Johann Samuel Gesner, a pastor in Auhausen, died in 1704, leaving the family in straitened circumstances.
 Gesner's mother, Maria Magdalena (born Hußwedel), remarried, and Johann Matthias's stepfather, Johann Zuckermantel, proved supportive.